Also known as: plyo pull-ups, plyometric pullups, clapping pull-ups, power pull-ups

 What are the benefits of explosive pull ups?

-What are common mistakes when doing explosive pull ups?
+What common mistakes should I avoid with explosive pull ups?

-How can I progress to explosive pull ups or what are alternatives?
+How can I progress or regress explosive pull ups?